Māris Kučinskis

-Māris Kučinskis (born 28 November 1961) is a Latvian politician and former Prime Minister of Latvia.
+Māris Kučinskis (born 28 November 1961) is a Latvian politician, who served as the prime minister of Latvia, from 2016 to 2019.

 Early life and career

-Māris Kučinskis was born on 28 November 1961, in Limbaži District, Latvia, where he lived until the age of 16.
+Māris Kučinskis was born on 28 November 1961, in Limbaži district, Latvia, where he lived until the age of 16.
 After primary school in the village of Ķirbiži, he moved to the town of Valmiera, where he studied at Valmiera Secondary School No. 4.
 After graduating in 1980, he began to work as an economist at the finance department of The Valmiera Board of People's Deputies.
 From 1981 to 1984, he served in the Soviet army and then entered the Faculty of management and economic information of the Latvian State University.
 At the same time, from 1984, he began to work as chief accountant at the Valmiera plant of fire prevention equipment.

 In 1987, Kučinskis was invited to become the chief economist of the district housing and communal department of The Valmiera Board of People's Deputies.
 In 1991, he founded the private company Apgāds Ltd, which specialized in the trade of construction materials.
 He worked there as deputy director until 1994 and as director from 1997 to 1998.

 While on a break from political activity from November 2011, Kučinskis was an adviser to the Deputy Executive Director of The Association of greater Latvian cities (Latvijas Lielo Pilsētu asociācijā, LLPA).
 This organization joins 9 Latvian cities of republican subordination.
 From September 2013 until February 2016, he was LLPA leader.